Village Arborist and Urban Forester Mark Castator

 A computerized tree inventory is maintained by the Village of Terrace Park.
 Information contained in the database includes location, species, size, and condition of over 2800 street trees.
 The program allows for the tracking of work requests through completion, providing a complete work history of individual trees.
 All of these trees are in the Village right-of-way and are part of a comprehensive forestry management plan.
 Both public and private streets are valuable resources and contribute significantly to the quality of life in Terrace Park.
 The rights-of-way in Terrace Park vary form 30-60 feet but do not always evenly parallel the street.
 If you wish to see where your property line abuts the rights-of-way and where Village trees can be placed, refer to our Davy Tree software.
 This shows all our trees’ information as well as property lines.
 It has several ways to view the information, I suggest you start with the layers. https://terraceparkoh.daveyassetmanager.com/

 Cincinnati Area Geographic Information System (CAGIS) website is another good source. http://cagisonline.hamilton-co.org/cagisonline/index.html

 1. Find Terrace Park and zoom in on your street.

-2. Look at the four scrolls in the top left, click on the right one marked “property”.
+2. Look at the box of four squares at the top left, click on the box.
+Click on the selection marked “property”.

 4. You should be able to see trees and property lines at the same time.
 Adjust this and zoom further to what is easiest for you to view.